 We talked a bit over the phone about many things…resumes, finances, interviews, etc. He wanted me to write-up a few notes to help him stay focused.
 So I dug up an old list I made for another person that asked that same question, I added a few extra items, and sent him the following “12 Strategies to Start Your Job Search”:

 - Get a computer.
-If you don’t have a home computer, buy a modest one (under $500) along with a minimal DSL/Cable connection and a good anti-virus package.
+If you don’t have a home computer, buy a modest one (under $500) along with a minimal DSL/Cable connection, Microsoft Word, and a good anti-virus package.
 The job search, resume preparation, recruiter communications, and job applications (especially government jobs) all require you to have easy access to a computer.
 No, don’t rely on a friend’s, your neighbor’s, the Labor Department’s, or the local library’s computer unless you absolutely have to.
-There are too many aspects of the job search today that demand you have relatively instant access to a computer during the job search…so make those arrangements now.
+No, don’t depend on your smart-phone or your iPad job apps (they’re improving, but still limited).
+There are too many aspects of the job search today that demand you have relatively instant access to a real computer (PC or Mac) during the job search…so make those arrangements now.

 - Go on a financial diet.
 It’s time to trim your expenses to focus on the long-haul search.
 Get rid of the movie/HD channels on cable, insulate your attic, buy a small home gym and give up your LA Fitness membership, start buying clothes at Target or Wal-Mart instead of Belks or Neiman Marcus, skip dinners at Outback and Olive Garden and find your inner chef.
 Even if you have modest emergency funds, you still need to do these things…the average job search is now over 6 months and few people have that much money set aside.
 So get your financial house in order.